sneakysneak/docs/pages/embedding/call-a-connector-method.md

 }
 ```

+### Call a Connector Method with Parameters

-If the method you are calling requires any field or parameter to be passed to the third-party application, they should be included in your request body.
+If the method you are calling requires any values to be passed, they must be included in your request body.

 #### Request